dflor003/graphql-anywhere-mongodb/README.md

 yarn add graphql-tag graphql-anywhere-mongodb
 ```

+## Example App

+Wanna take this for a spin?
+See the [graphql-anywhere-mongodb-example](https://github.com/dflor003/graphql-anywhere-mongodb-example) repo for instructions on how to plug this in with [graphql-anywhere-mongodb-express](https://github.com/dflor003/graphql-anywhere-mongodb-express) to be able to make queries into MongoDB using GraphiQL.

 ## Usage

 Use one of the factory functions to create a query executor and then call `find` or `findOne` with a GraphQL query that contains one or more queries around your mongo collections: